 Student who drop a class are advised that doing so may affect their financial aid.
 Students may contact the Financial Aid office to determine whether funds will be affected.

-Students who wish to audit courses may do so by submitting a Request to Audit form to the Registration and Student Records Services Division no later than the last day to add.
+Students who wish to audit courses may do so by submitting a Request to Audit form to the Registration and Student Records Services Division no later than the last day to add classes.
 Departmental approval is not required to audit courses during the published schedule period.
 After the last day to add, students may request to audit by submitting the form with signatures from the instructor and the dean of the division offering the class (or designee).
 Requests are not accepted after the mid-point of the term.

 Audited courses provide no credit hours or grade points.
 Registration fees and tuition for audited courses are the same as those for courses taken for credit.